shdnaicode/arduino-blynk/README.md

-# Temperature sensor through Blynk Software
+# Temperature sensor integrated Blynk software
 Programming with Arduino IDE, and Blynk software for Time &amp; Date and Temperature hardware sensor.